TeamPath: Building MultiModal Pathology Experts with Reasoning AI Copilots: Methods

 Figures \ref{fig:pathmmu bench} (a)-(c) show our benchmarking results across different categories, including PubMed, SocialPath, Atlas, EduContent, and PathCLS.
 PathMMU also pre-defines different sample types, and ``overall" represents all testing samples in the selected category, ``tiny\_test" represents testing samples used for expert evaluation, and ``test'' represents the rest of the samples.
-We find that \method{} outperforms all other baseline models, including domain-expert VLMs with similar or larger parameter size, such as Patho-R1-7B and PathGen-LLaVA-13B, in nearly all evaluations.
-Both general VLMs and medical VLMs performed poorly in this task.
+We find that \method{} outperforms all other baseline models, including domain-expert VLMs with similar or larger parameter size, such as Patho-R1-7B and PathGen-LLaVA-13B, in nearly all evaluations. \method{} also performs better than strong general VLMs, such as o4-mini and GPT-4o, further demonstrating the strength of expert models in addressing medical challenges.
+Moreover, o4-mini and GPT-4o still perform better than most of the selected baselines, indicating they possess a certain level of understanding of pathological knowledge.
+Other general VLMs and medical VLMs performed poorly in this task.
 We further visualize the comprehensive benchmarking analysis, including ranking and accuracy of each method with all samples in Figure \ref{fig:pathmmu bench} (d), which shows that \method{} also has the lowest rank by considering all categories jointly.
 Therefore, our experiment results show that introducing reasoning capacities to build pathology-expert VLMs can enhance their ability in making diagnoses, and thus \method{} can serve as a strong performer for the key feature identification and content understanding of ROIs.

+To examine the performance of \method{} specific to disease diagnosis, we select diagnosis-related questions in PathMMU as a subset to make a comparison.
+According to Extended Data Figures \ref{supfig:diaginfo} (a)-(b), \method{} performs better than the second-best baseline Patho-R1-7B as well as random guessing in handling disease-diagnosis-related queries, and the improvement is consistent across most of the disease categories in both the tiny group and the large group.
+Therefore, \method{} can also improve diagnostic accuracy after training.

 To obtain a more intuitive understanding of the key contributions of \method{} following reinforcement learning training, we selected two case studies where \method{} provided the correct answer while other models failed to make accurate judgments.